 - 1 and ½ cups heavy cream

-- ⅓ cup blood orange juice (any orange can be used)
+- ⅓ cup juice (blood orange or any orange can be used)

 - 1 teaspoon blood orange zest